The Paris Marathon Route offers you plenty of terrific spots for watching the race along what is considered one of the world's most beautiful courses.

 By this point in the race, the fastest runners have moved out ahead of the pack and slower ones have fallen back a bit so the course begins to feel much less crowded.
 You'll also find far fewer spectators by this point as well.

-Mile 5 to Mile 12 (Kilometer 6 to 19): Porte Dorée through Bois de Vincennes
+Kilometer 12 to 22): Porte Dorée through Bois de Vincennes

-Soon after passing the Mile 5 marker on Avenue Daumesnil, the Marathon route passes the Porte Dorée (Golden Gate) Metro station on the right, and the Palace of the Golden Gate, a huge former exhibition hall built in 1931 and now the site of the Museum of the History of Immigration and a large aquarium featuring tropical fish and other species.
+Soon after passing the Km 12 marker on Avenue Daumesnil, the Marathon route passes the Porte Dorée (Golden Gate) Metro station on the right, and the Palace of the Golden Gate, a huge former exhibition hall built in 1931 and now the site of the Museum of the History of Immigration and a large aquarium featuring tropical fish and other species.

-At this point, the route enters the Bois de Vincennes and passes Lake Daumesnil and the Vincennes Zoo, known for its work with endangered species, close to the Mile 6 marker.
+At this point, the route enters the Bois de Vincennes and passes Lake Daumesnil and the Vincennes Zoo, known for its work with endangered species, close to the Km 13marker.

 Despite the park's name, forests cover only about half of it with the rest devoted to four lakes, grassy fields, a pagoda-shaped Buddhist Temple, and all sorts of recreational activities, making it a popular weekend destination for Parisians.

-Although some spectators will line the route in Bois de Vincennes, it is never crowded.
+Although some spectators will line the route in here, it is never crowded.

-Mile 12 to Mile 14 (Kilometer 19 to 22): Rue de Charenton and Back to Bastille
+Kilometer 22 to 25): Rue de Charenton and Back to Bastille

-Less than half a mile away from the Mile 12 marker, the Marathon route emerges from Bois de Vincennes onto Rue de Charenton (the race's halfway point), merges back onto a different section of Rue Daumesnil, and skirts around the south side of Place de la Bastille before heading Boulevard Bourdon along the edge of Bassin de l'Arsenal to the Seine.
+Not long after the Km 22 marker, the Marathon route emerges from Bois de Vincennes onto Rue de Charenton (the race's halfway point), merges back onto a different section of Rue Daumesnil, and skirts around the south side of Place de la Bastille before heading Boulevard Bourdon along the edge of Bassin de l'Arsenal to the Seine.

 Runners will begin to notice a few changes in elevation during this stretch - nothing resembling hills, but more like gentle slopes.

-For spectators looking for interesting photo angles, this section of the Marathon course offers two interesting opportunities:
+For spectators looking for cool photo angles, this section of the Marathon course offers two interesting opportunities:

-The most scenic part of the Marathon route is the six-mile stretch along the Seine River - except for a series of short tunnels between Pont Neuf and Pont de l'Alma (Miles 16-18), site of the horrific 1997 car crash that took the life of Diana, Princess of Wales, her boyfriend Dodi Fayed, and their driver Henri Paul.
+The most scenic part of the Marathon route (aside from a series of short tunnels including the site of the horrific 1997 car crash that took the lives of Diana, Princess of Wales, Dodi Fayed, and driver Henri Paul) is a 10-kilometer stretch along the Seine River.

-For runners who have become accustomed to the mostly flat course, the worst part about the tunnels, aside from being in them, are the upward slopes coming out of them.
+For runners who have run up until now along mostly flat course, the worst part about the tunnels, aside from being inside them, are the upward slopes coming out of them.

 If you're looking for a scenic and mostly uncrowded spot to watch the race with the added bonus of an iconic attraction in the background of your photos, consider positioning yourself in these locations along the Seine:

-- Mile 18: Eiffel Tower, almost directly across from the 30km sign - be sure to look up for a "wow" moment!
+• Km 30: Eiffel Tower, almost directly across from the 30 km sign - be sure to look up for a "wow" moment!

-- Mile 19: Hot Air Balloon at Parc André Citroen - (only goes up with weather conditions are appropriate)
+• Km 34: Hot Air Balloon at Parc André Citroen, which only goes up during appropriate weather conditions

-Soon after Mile 20, the route enters the Boulogne Forest located to the west of Paris, and winds through the woods for almost the remainder of the Marathon.
+At about Km 35, the route enters the Boulogne Forest located to the west of Paris in the 16th arrondissement and winds through the woods for almost 3 kilometers.
 Although slightly smaller than Bois de Vincennes, Bois de Boulogne measures two and a half times larger than Central Park in New York.

-Although Bois de Boulogne contains many attractions including Fondation Louis Vuitton's spectacular glass ship-shaped building, most runners consider this the hardest part of the course.
+Although the Bois de Boulogne stretch has been shortened by almost half from some previous years, many runners continue to consider this the hardest part of the course.

 Few spectators appear along this part of the route (after all, why wait here when you can be at the nearby finish line at the Arc de Triomphe instead?), and the massive number of trees seem gloomy and monotonous after a few miles, especially on overcast or rainy days.

-At Mile 26, the route leaves the woods, emerges onto the spacious light-filled Avenue Foch, and rather suddenly ends 200 meters later at the Paris Marathon Finish Line with the Arc de Triomphe rising not far beyond it.
+At Km 42, the course makes a sharp right from Avenue Hubert Germain onto Avenue Foch and then rather suddenly ends about 200 meters later at the Paris Marathon Finish Line with the Arc de Triomphe rising just beyond it.

 Paris Marathon Course from Google Earth in 3D